-There are no special preparations for a CRP test.
-However, if your doctor is checking your CRP level to find out your heart attack risk, you may need other blood tests that would require you to fast or follow other instructions.
-Talk to your doctor to see if you'll need any additional blood tests that will be done at the same time as your CRP test.
+There are no special preparations for either a standard CRP test or an hs-CRP test.
+However, if your blood is being drawn for other tests, as well, you may need to fast or follow other instructions.
+Ask your doctor if you're having other tests at the same time.

 - Greenland P, et al. ACCF/AHA guideline for assessment of cardiovascular risk in asymptomatic adults: A report of the American College of Cardiology Foundation/American Heart Association Task Force on Practice Guidelines.
 Circulation.
 2010;122:e584.

 - Morrow DA.
 C-reactive protein in cardiovascular disease. http://www.uptodate.com/home.
 Accessed Oct.
 19, 2014.

 - Morrow DA.
 Screening for cardiovascular disease with C-reactive protein. http://www.uptodate.com/home.
 Accessed Oct.
 19, 2014.

 - McKean SC, et al. Principles and Practice of Hospital Medicine.
 New York, N.Y: The McGraw-Hill Companies; 2012. http://www.accessmedicine.com/resourceTOC.aspx?resourceID=749.
 Accessed Oct.
 19, 2014.

 - WHO guidelines on drawing blood: Best practices in phlebotomy.
 World Health Organization. http://whqlibdoc.who.int/publications/2010/9789241599221_eng.pdf.
 Accessed Oct.
 19, 2014.